It’s undeniable that people browsing the internet are becoming less and less

 40% will leave if it takes longer.
 In other words, if your site isn’t fast enough, you

-could lose almost half of your potential customers
+could lose almost half of your potential customers.
+And we can’t ignore the impact of

 this on SEO.